-The pandemic provision was applied for districts and payment was based on the current data available for Fiscal Years 2022-23, 2021-22, 2020-21, or 2019-2020 weighted average daily attendance (WADA).
+For districts, the pandemic provision was applied and payment was based on the current data available for Fiscal Years 2023-24, 2022-23, 2021-22, 2020-21, or 2019-2020 weighted average daily attendance (WADA).
 Calculation documentation can be found linked on the payment transmittal.

-Charter schools are paid on the higher of the current year estimate, 1st preceding year or 2nd preceding year.
+Charter schools are paid on the higher of the current year estimate, 1st preceding year, or 2nd preceding year.